NikolayMurha/chef-eye/README.md

 ## LWRP

 Cookbook provide `chef_eye_application` resource.
-This is a main resource for configure eye configuration.
+This is a main resource for generate eye configuration.

     chef_eye_application 'name_of_my_app' do
       owner 'ubuntu'